+The applicant must arrange to have a core faculty trained as ITLS instructors.
+The applicant may request that ITLS arrange for the initial ITLS course.
+The applicant may also send its faculty to another ITLS chapter or training centre for the training.
 The applicant organization is responsible for the travel expenses of the ITLS-appointed representative(s) to be present and teach or assist in teaching the initial course.